Thalictrums, or meadow rues, are prized for their airy growth habit, glaucous foliage and delicate flowers.

 Given the floaty nature of the flowers, thalictrums are well-suited to growing in herbaceous borders, bringing a relaxed, informal mood to your planting scheme.

-We pick some of the best thalictrums to grow, below.
+We pick some of our favourite thalictrums to grow, below.

 Commonly known as yellow meadow rue, Thalictrum flavum is an upright perennial with fluffy yellow flowerheads.
 It looks fabulous planted towards the back of a herbaceous border, alongside purple-flowering plants like delphiniums and echinops.
 The subspecies glaucum has attractive, glaucous foliage.